tom-mi/iBrew/README.md

   ─────────────────────────────────────────────────────────────────────────
   Response message: [03,Command status]

-  ✓ iKettle 2.0   ?
-SmarterCoffee
+  ✓ iKettle 2.0   ✕ SmarterCoffee

-  This setting ignores the user setting and boils till 100C
+  This setting ignores the user setting and heats untill the tempeature is 100ºC

   Example raw code: 20 7e